odileeds/hexmaps/maps/uk-wards-2022/README.md

 ## Editing

-To help break up the task into more manageable pieces, the full ward map has been broken up by regions:
+To help break up the task into more manageable pieces, the full ward map has been broken up by region.
+This makes it easier to work on and different people can edit different regions without fear of clashes.

 * [E12000001 - North East](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022/E12000001.hexjson&labels=false&borders=false)
 * [E12000002 - North West](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022/E12000002.hexjson&labels=false&borders=false)